WavePlayz/Script-API/style-guide.md

-# Wave's Preferred Style Guide
+# Preferred Style Guide - 0.1.0-a

 ### STRUCTURE
+`root/libraries/`
-`root/libraries/` for general utilities
+for general utilities

+`root/packages/`
-`root/packages/` for gametest utilities
+for gametest utilities

+`root/modules/`
-`root/modules/` for project utilities
+for project utilities

 ### NAMING
 `snake_case` or `camaleCase` for folders